 Visual: The screen changes to show each speaker talking to the camera in their home offices.
 Each person’s name and college is listed as they speak.

-Dr. Catherine Kelly, Center for Academic Excellence: Writing with academic integrity is especially important because it allows you to contribute your own voice and understanding about the topic, and it's basically, you're contributing to the field.
+Dr. Catherine Kelly, Office of Academic Support: Writing with academic integrity is especially important because it allows you to contribute your own voice and understanding about the topic, and it's basically, you're contributing to the field.
 And to contribute to the field, you need to provide credit to previous sources and also synthesize your own voice.
 And academic integrity is important to allow for that and to ensure accountability and credibility in your work.

 Dr. Kim Critchlow, College of Management and Technology: Students need to be very cognizant of how they then maintain their academic integrity.
 For example, it's important that they work independently and that which they write are their own words, their own thoughts.
 Oftentimes their thoughts might derive from another author's ideology or their ideas, and so then it's important for them to cite the source.
 And then, lastly, I would say that in order to maintain academic integrity, ensure that when the research is performed, and there’s a report out on what has been researched, that the reporting of the research is accurate.
 That’s academic integrity.

 Dr. Darci Harland, Riley College of Education and Leadership: I believe academic integrity is important skill for academics because, I don't know, do you remember that old game of telephone where you have everybody line up in a row and the first person starts by saying a sentence and then they have to whisper it to the people down the line and then how funny it was at the end when that last person had to describe what they think that first person said and it's never even close?
 So that's a fun little game, but if we don't take our academic integrity issues seriously, that's what happens: Our publications could become just a bad game of telephone.
 And so, it's very, very important that doctoral level students must read those primary sources.
 You can't just depend on others to do that for you, and it's a skill that we really highly need academics to have.